-An officer in the Tajik border guard services told RFE/RL that they received information about two years ago that there was a group of Tajik fighters led by Sharifov fighting alongside the Taliban on the other side of the border.
+An officer in the Tajik border guard services told RFE/RL that they received information about two years ago that there were a group of Tajik fighters led by Sharifov fighting alongside the Taliban on the other side of the border.
 Their number is unknown.

 The officer confirmed claims that Arsalon is now “in charge” of security in the five Afghan districts bordering Tajikistan currently controlled by the Taliban.
 The official spoke on condition of anonymity as he was not authorized to speak to the media.

 He also said Arsalon has “introduced” about 200 Tajik militants to the Taliban.
 They are thought to have taken part in Taliban offensives in Afghanistan's northern Badakhshan Province in recent months where the militant group captured large swaths of territory.